tlevine/multisensory-data-zipfian/data-dessert/readme.md

 Then we eat them.

 `lot.type` is formed by combining the prime and second type columns.
-It corresponds to the kind of cookie.
+It corresponds to the kind of .

-* CGO is oatmeal raisin
+* CGO is
-* CPO is chocolate chip
+* CPO is
-* FPA is sugar
+* FPA is
-* PHO is peanut butter
+* PHO is
 * PPA is
 * Multiple types is

 `garage` is formed from the `GarOrLot` field, removing things that are neither garages nor lots and things that are both garages and lots.
 (These are a very small minority.)
-It corresponds to
+It corresponds to the base cookie

-* Garage is
+* Garage is brownie.
-* Lot is
+* Lot is chocolate chip cookie cake.

-`private` is whether the parking lot is private, formed from the `Owner` field.
-It corresponds to the
+`private` is whether the parking lot owned by a private entity.
+It is formed from the `Owner` field.
+It corresponds to the type of icing.

-*
-*
+* Public is white (vanilla) icing.
+* Private is brown (chocolate) icing.

+`landusetype` is the zoning of the land.
+Rather than representing this in the cookie, let's represent this in the map.